survivejs/webpack-book/manuscript/styling/05_linting.md

 # Linting CSS

-As discussed earlier in the *Linting JavaScript* chapter, linting is a technique that allows us to avoid certain categories of mistakes.
+As discussed earlier in the *Linting JavaScript* chapter, linting is a technique that allows to avoid certain categories of mistakes.
 Automation is good, as it can save effort.
 In addition to JavaScript, it's possible to lint CSS.

 [stylelint](http://stylelint.io/) is a tool that allows linting.
 It can be used with webpack through [postcss-loader](https://www.npmjs.com/package/postcss-loader).